 How to Safely Paint Wooden Toys

 So you found some old wooden toys at a yard sale or you received some hand-me-down blocks from a friend.
 For whatever reason, you’ve found yourself wanting to freshen up a wooden toy with a nice, new coat of paint.
 But is it safe to paint your child’s toys?
 Especially toys for babies or toddlers that get sucked and chewed on?
-You’re wise to ask because the answer is sometimes “no.” Today we’re sharing tips for how to safely paint wooden toys.
+You’re wise to ask because the answer is sometimes “no.” Read on for a step-by-step guide to painting wooden toys the right way.

 Check for lead

 Examine the toy and try to assess whether the toy is antique (pre-1978)?
-Being that the toy would be over forty years old at this point it shouldn't be too hard to see if it's possibly unsafe.
-If yes, then you need to be very careful.
-If there’s an existing coat of paint, it’s highly likely to be lead paint and completely unsafe for your child.
+Since the toy would be over forty years old at this point it shouldn't be too hard to see if it's possibly unsafe.
+If your toy appears to be on the older side, then you need to be very careful.
+If there’s an existing coat of paint, it’s highly likely to be lead paint and not suitable for your child to play with.
 If you’re unsure, get a lead test kit from your local hardware store.
-While lead paint in your home is best either professionally removed or covered, lead paint on a toy is an unsolvable problem (if you were hoping your child could play with it).
+While lead paint in your home is best either professionally removed or covered, lead paint on a toy is an unsolvable problem - if you were hoping your child could play with it.

 Have the right supplies

-Ensure you're using a health-focused paint.
-ECOS Products come with ingredient lists and are certified for use on toys.
+Ensure you're using a healthier paint product.
+ECOS paints come with ingredient lists, testing results and are EN-71 certified for use on toys.

-• Protect your work surface (by putting down old newsprint or some other covering).
+• Protect your work surface by putting down old newspaper, a drop cloth or some other covering.

 • Lightly sand the toy just to rough the finish and scuff it up.
 This helps the paint adhere to the toy.